 Though it’s not necessary, it’s preferable to include images in your posts, which are relevant to the article.
 The images can either be clicked by you, purchased from a stock images platform (shutterstock, dreamstime), or taken from a free public domain stock images platform (like pixabay, pexels).
 If purchased, don’t forget to send the snapshot from the download history of the platform to confirm the purchase.
 We’ll never post an image which you don’t own or don’t have rights to use.

 It’s always great to include authoritative references to your article.
 Not only does the references help with SEO, but also let you develop a trust and authority before readers, who knows that your information is accurate and scientifically validified.

 You must understand what qualifies as a valid reference.
 Scientific journals, articles or research papers by experts in their respective field (or niche), well-researched articles by a recognised establishment including hospitals and institutions are valid references.
 Linking to a random blog (or your own blog) which is not researched adequately is not a reference.

 You must include a numbered reference list at the end of the article, and NOT as hyperlinks in the article.
 You must superscript [or put in square brackets] the corresponding reference numbers inside the article over (or, after) the referenced text.

 3. External links

-You’re allowed to add a link (nofollowed) to your own website or blog (only homepage) in author bio.
+You’re allowed to add a link (nofollowed) to your own website/blog (only homepage of a non-commercial website) in author bio.
 You may also add 2-3 links to your social profiles.
 You cannot add promotional links within the article.
 For promotion of your website or products contact us for sponsored posts.